ralsuwaidi/CHQ_Backend/Readme.md

 Docker makes it easy to set up postgres.
 The docker-compose.yaml file creates and connects the two containers (django+postgres) together, you can also create postgres by itself and connect to django which you build locally.

-## Building

-### Pre requisites

-1.  python 3
-1. Pip
-3.  (optional) pipenv
-2. (Optional) docker

-### Building locally

-1. Run `pip install -r requirements.txt`
-1. Make sure you have the correct Database in the settings.py
-1. Run `python manage.py runserver 0.0.0.0:33325`
-1. On a web browser open localhost:33325

-### Building on Docker

-1.  make sure you have the correct Database in settings.py
-3. Run `docker-compose up` in root dir and it will create the django and postgres apps, it will also run the web app
-1. On a web browser open localhost:33325

-## API

-The api can be accessed for the users, currently there are only basic information that can be accessed for each user (check the users/serializer).

-### Access the API

-Run the app. create a superuser and/or multiple user (use users/register).
-After creating one or multiple users head over to /users/profile and edit the data.
-The data would then be reflected at the endpont /api/users.